Ostflucht: Causes

-The United States, which had been the major destination of emigrants from the German East, lost much of its attraction when it stopped granting free land to settlers in 1893.
+The United States, which had been the major destination of emigrants from the German East, lost much of its attraction with the closing of the American frontier and the end of large-scale land runs in the 1890s.
 At the same time, the Ruhr area prospered, leading to high demand for labor, especially in coal mining and heavy industries.
 This led to an East-to-West migration within the Kingdom of Prussia.
 Through 1907, 2,300,000 people emigrated from Prussia's eastern provinces (Pomerania, West Prussia, East Prussia, Posen, and Silesia), while only 358,000 migrated into these provinces.
 Among the emigrants were 600,000 Poles.
 This loss of workforce hit farms, which made up for this by calling in seasonal workers from further east.
 Berlin and Brandenburg in the same time gained 1,200,000 inhabitants, while the Ruhr area and surrounding provinces (Westphalia and Palatinate) gained 640,000 people.

 At the same time, increased immigration into the eastern German regions by Poles from western Russia caused imbalances and upheavals there, especially in Upper Silesia.